Here’s some tips to help you safeguard your banking and personal information.

 • Remember to keep your password safe.
 Do not write it down or disclose your password to anyone.

-• MyState Bank staff members will never ask you to disclose your confidential PIN, Internet Banking password or phone banking access code over the phone, by email or in person.
+• MyState Bank staff members will never ask you to disclose your confidential passcode, password or phone banking access code over the phone, by email or in person.
 If someone contacts you asking for these details, do not provide them – they are very likely a scammer.

 • Change your passwords at least every six months, or anytime you suspect your password has been compromised.

-If you make three incorrect attempts to enter your username or password you’ll be locked out of your account and you’ll need to call us on 138 001 or visit your nearest branch.
+If you make three incorrect attempts to enter your username or password you’ll be temporarily locked out of online banking.
+You can try resetting your password after a period of time, but if you can’t wait, you can call our friendly customer care team for help on 138 001.

-Two-factor authentication is an extra layer of security that double checks you are the person you’re claiming to be when you log into online accounts such as Internet Banking.
+Multi-factor authentication is an extra layer of security that double checks you are the person you’re claiming to be when you log into online accounts.

 When you log into an online account with a username and password, you’re using one thing to verify who you are.
 This is called single factor authentication.
-With Two-factor authentication you are required to provide two things – your password and a unique code sent to your mobile device.
+With multi-factor authentication you are required to provide something additional which could be a unique code sent to your mobile device or a push notification to your mobile app.

 How does it work?

-When you try to make some kinds of Internet Banking transactions – for example, transferring funds to someone new – you will be asked to enter a secure code to authenticate the transaction.
-This one-off secure code will be sent to your mobile phone as a text message and you’ll enter the code into Internet Banking to authenticate the transaction.
+When you try to make certain kinds of online banking transactions – for example, transferring funds to someone new – you will be asked to authenticate the transaction.
+This could be by entering a secure code sent as a text message to your mobile , action a push notification to your app or by using your biometric (FaceID or fingerprint).

-By using the SMS Security code to authenticate your transaction you eliminate the risk of someone accessing your account and transferring money if they manage to log in to your account.
+By using this you reduce the risk of someone accessing your account and transferring money if they manage to log in.

-Important: If we send you an SMS and you haven’t initiated a payment, contact us immediately on 138 001.
+Important: If you receive an SMS from us and you haven’t initiated an action or if it looks suspicious, contact us immediately on 138 001.

 Protect your computer